talkxo/rishiraj-blog-machine/_pages/colophon.md

 It also leverages Markdown to ensure updates and posts can be made quickly, without the CMS formatting complexities.

-All the source code for our website is managed on [`GitHub`](https://pages.github.com/).
-The website is also hosted using GitHub Pages, which is **free-of-cost** and without any downtime hiccups.
+All the source code is managed on [`GitHub`](https://pages.github.com/).
+The website is also hosted using GitHub Pages.
+It's easy and simple!

 The website layout draws inspiration from the innovative design of **Nikita Sobolev**.
 This design approach helps in creating an intuitive, user-friendly, and aesthetically pleasing interface for reading.

-To enhance readability and visual appeal, we utilize fonts from [Google Fonts](https://fonts.google.com/); my favorites, **Nunito Sans** for title and **Source Sans 3** for body.
+Fonts are hosted on  [Google Fonts](https://fonts.google.com/); my favorites, **Nunito Sans** for title and **Source Sans 3** for body.
 We also use a small script from Soopr to allow easy and efficient content sharing.

-Stock photos on the site are usually from Unsplash, with due credit.

-The integration of [Google Analytics](https://analytics.google.com/) empowers us with valuable insights into visitor behavior and site performance.
-This data drives our continuous efforts to optimize the user experience and content relevance.